ESS Topline Series

 In 2011, we launched a new series of ESS Topline Results, which are concise cross-national summaries of particular topics covered in the questionnaire.
 Topline publications are written by the groups of academics whose rotating module was selected for the ESS.

-Translated versions are available for selected issues.
+Translated versions are also available.

 ESS Topline Findings:

-- 1. Trust in Justice
+- 1. Trust in Justice (also available in Croatian)

-- 2. Welfare Attitudes in Europe
+- 2. Welfare Attitudes in Europe (also available in Croatian, Cypriot Greek and Ukrainian)

-- 3. Economic Crisis, Quality of Work and Social Integration
+- 3. Economic Crisis, Quality of Work and Social Integration (also available in Serbian)

-- 5. Europeans' Personal and Social Wellbeing
+- 5. Europeans' Personal and Social Wellbeing (also available in Albanian, French, Lithuanian, Russian, Slovak and Slovene)

 Country-specific booklets from the ESS Topline Findings series are also available.
 Currently there are two issues available in the series, Policing by Consent in the UK (using data from Round 5 of the ESS) and Experiences and Expressions of Ageism in the UK (using data from Round 4 of the ESS).